pfinorbi/kubernetes-resume-challenge/README.md

 ab -r -n 100000 -c 500 http://$IP/
 ```

-We can monitor the behaviour of HPA with the command `kubectl get hpa --namespace $NS`.
+To monitor the Horizontal Pod Autoscaler execute `kubectl get hpa --namespace $NS` in your terminal.

 ### Implement Liveness, Readiness and Startup probes

-To implement probes we need new endpoints in our web application.
+To implement probes we need to create new endpoints in our web application.

-To add the endpoint for Liveness probes create a file named `healthcheck.php` with the code below.
-It returns HTTP status code 200 to the caller if the application is healthy.
+To create the endpoint for Liveness probes add a new file called `healthcheck.php` to your application.
+It will return HTTP 200 to the caller if the application is healthy.

+`healthcheck.php`:
 ```
 <?php